hats-np/avis-imgv/README.md

 - Multi Gallery scroll position will not remain the same when the window is resized.
 - Multi Gallery needs to scroll to the current image when first opened.
+- White Frame goes out of bounds in some situations.

 ## Configuration